How does an air freshener work

 Follow these steps

 It’s always a good idea to open up your house (apartment, camper, tent, car, etc) and air it out on a regular basis.
-Even in Winter on the coldest day and in Summer on the hottest day, if you keep your house closed up and air conditioned.
-I prefer to do this when the sun is shining for the best results.
-Exchanging the air for fresh is good for you, your pets, plants and all of your possessions.
+Even in Winter on the coldest day and in Summer on the hottest day, open up some doors and windows and let in fresh air.
+If you keep your house closed up and air conditioned or heated all of the time, the air becomes stale and the stale air gets absorbed into your furniture, bedding, clothing, curtains, and even the house itself.

 In the middle of Winter, when we do this, we run around the house, open up all of the windows and doors, and let the air blow out the old air and fill it up with the new air.
 We leave everything open for 5 ish minutes and then close it all back up.
 Obviously, this is much easier to do when the outdoor temperature is warm.
 Then you can leave the house open all day, if you prefer, or for at least for 30 minutes.